 2. Adjust the size and fill percentage of your pictogram

 With the icons for your pictogram selected, you will see a number of adjustment options in the top toolbar.
 You can see the "fill %'", "icons/row", and "icons/column".

 Play with the “icons/row” and “icons/column” options to adjust the number of icons per row or per column in your pictogram.
 If you’re showing a standard percentage out of 100, it’s best to stick with a 10 x 10 grid.

 Then set the “fill %” to match the percentage you’re trying to visualize.
 If you’re just visualizing a whole number in your pictogram, set the “fill %” to 100 so that every icon is the same color.

 To change the scale of the chart as a whole, click and drag a handle on the chart’s bounding box.

 3. Adjust the color of your pictogram

-Finally, use the two color swatches (also in the top toolbar) to adjust the colors of your pictogram.
+Finally, use the color swatches (also in the top toolbar) to adjust the colors of your pictogram.

 Again, try to stay away from contrasting colors.
 Using different shades of the same color will make your chart easier to read.